 The reserves and contingent resources report as at 30 June 2016 was prepared in accordance with the SPE-PRMS.
 This reserve and resource information contained in this summary is based on and fairly represents information and supporting documentation prepared by, or under the supervision of Aung Moe (Senior Reservoir Engineer) who is a full time employee of the Company.
-Mr Moe is a is a member of SPE and his qualifications include a Master degree in Petroleum Engineering and has over 16 years of experience in the Oil & Gas industry and is a qualified petroleum reserves and resources evaluator (QPRRE) as defined by ASX oil and gas listing rules.
+Mr Moe is a is a member of SPE and his qualifications include a Master of Science (Petroleum Engineering) from Norwegian University of Science & Technology.
+Mr. Moe has more than 16 years of experience in the Oil & Gas industry and is a qualified petroleum reserves and resources evaluator (QPRRE) as defined by ASX oil and gas listing rules.
 Pine Mills Reserves review was carried out in accordance with the SPE Reserves Auditing Standards and the SPE-PRMS guidelines by Mr. Christian Snyder who is contracted by CUE Resources Inc. Mr. Snyder holds a Bachelor's Degree in Petroleum Engineering from Texas A&M University and has over 19 years of experience in the Oil & Gas industry and is a member of the Society of Petroleum Engineers.
 Mr. Snyder is a qualified person as defined in the ASX Listing Rule 5.41.